wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-deploy-complex-application-predictably.md

 ## Tools you will use ##

 In this tutorial, you will use the following tools.
-Since it’s not comprehensive discussion on tools, I’m going to stick to the end-to-end scenario and just give you a brief intro to each, and where you can find more information on it.
+Since it's not comprehensive discussion on tools, I'm going to stick to the end-to-end scenario and just give you a brief intro to each, and where you can find more information on it.

 ### Azure Resource Manager templates (JSON) ###

-Every time you create a web app in Azure Websites, for example, Azure Resource Manager uses a JSON template to create the entire resource group with the component resources.
+Every time you create a web app in Azure, for example, Azure Resource Manager uses a JSON template to create the entire resource group with the component resources.
 A complex template from the [Azure Marketplace](/marketplace) like the [Scalable WordPress](/marketplace/partners/wordpress/scalablewordpress/) app can include the MySQL database, storage accounts, the App Service plan, the web app itself, alert rules, app settings, autoscale settings, and more, and all these templates are available to you through PowerShell.
 For information on how to download and use these templates, see [Using Azure PowerShell with Azure Resource Manager](/documentation/articles/powershell-azure-resource-manager).

 For more information on the Azure Resource Manager templates, see [Authoring Azure Resource Manager Templates](/documentation/articles/resource-group-authoring-templates)